microse-rpc/microse-node/docs/protocol.md

 ## Connection

-To serve and connect an microse server, use the following url syntax:
+To serve and connect a microse server, use the following url syntax:

 ```url
 <ws|wss>://<hostname>:<port>[/pathname]?id=<id>[&secret=<key>][&codec=<codec>]